Xtra-Computing/hacc_demo/doc/1-FPGA-allocation.md

 ## Demo 1:  FPGA Allocation

-HACC@NUS adopts Slurm to manage the hardware and schedule jobs from different users.
+HACC@NUS cluster adopts [Slurm](https://slurm.schedmd.com/documentation.html) job scheduler to manage hardware resource.
+In order to run an __FPGA accelerated__ task, you must submit a slurm job request to the scheduler, by requesting how much time you want, what type of resources you require.
+We suggest the user to learn basic knowledge of Slurm, and [here](doc/slurm.pdf) is a command cheat sheet for using Slurm.

 This demo gives a brief introduction on different ways of allocating FPGA boards in HACC@NUS using Slurm.

-We suggest the user to learn basic knowledge of Slurm.
-A cheat sheet of Slurm command can be found in [here](doc/slurm.pdf)